Opened: 9 Apr 1966

 Number Of Skooters: 20

 Just like Ferris wheels and carousels, bumper cars have been a staple at amusement parks and at Lagoon for generations.
 The Dodgem was the predecessor to the bumper car.
-Lagoon first acquired a Dodgem ride in the 1925 and changed out the cars once or twice over the years.
+Lagoon first acquired a Dodgem ride in 1925 and changed out the cars once or twice over the years.

 Meanwhile, the Lusse Brothers of Pennsylvania had perfected a ride vehicle that was faster and easier to control than the Dodgem.
 They considered the lack of experience most of their riders would have and developed a steering system that allowed direction changes using only the steering wheel.
 The brothers had started out supplying parts to Philadelphia Toboggan Company, but were soon very successful selling their popular Auto Skooters.